 This one sounds simple, but be careful.
 It’s fine to say observations make you nervous, but most administrators want teachers who are comfortable with other adults seeing what goes on in their classroom.
 This is a great chance to talk about how exciting you find it to share all the wonderful learning activities that happen in your classroom with students’ parents and administration, even if you still get a bit nervous when being observed by other adults.

-Interview Questions About Communities and Colleagues
+Teacher Interview Questions About Community and Colleagues

 Tell us about your experiences with team teaching or co-teaching.
 Do you find it beneficial?